Heritage Conservation Advocates

 What happens if fossils and artifacts are taken from their original location?

-Some people collect, buy, and sell these objects as "antiques", but these items are transformed to mere old, decorative objects if details about them are unknown.
+Some people collect, buy, and sell these objects as “antiques," but these items are transformed to mere old, decorative objects if details about them are unknown.

 Make a difference in the life of our nation by helping preserve our heritage.
-Encourage your local officials to protect heritage sites and objects, to put up a museum, or help an existing museum.
+Encourage the local officials to protect heritage sites and objects, to put up a museum, or help an existing museum.
 Contact the curator of any museum.
 End

 Excerpt from Dr. Craig Skinner's email to Elson T. Elizaga on November 23, 2007: " ...
 I did some analyses ... a couple of years ago which included obsidian from the Huluga site.
 Although the primary source of the obsidian (which I called the Huluga source) was not located, it was apparent from the morphology of the analyzed artifacts (unmodified angular cortex on many of the specimens) that the source is a very local one.
 It's also one of the few obsidian sources that are known from the Philippines."

-Skinner, according to his Linkedin account (accessed August 12, 2023), is the "Lab DIrector Emeritus at Northwest Research Obsidian Studies Lab Corvallis, Oregon, United States."
+Skinner, according to his Linkedin account (accessed August 12, 2023), is the "Lab Director Emeritus at Northwest Research Obsidian Studies Lab Corvallis, Oregon, United States."
 According to obsidianlab.com in 2021, "Craig Skinner has been involved in volcanic tephra and obsidian characterization research in the Far Western U.S. since 1980 and is the now-retired former owner of Northwest Research Obsidian Studies Laboratory.
 Prior to that, he was program director for the Obsidian Studies Program at BioSystems Analysis, past-president of the International Association for Obsidian Studies, and assistant laboratory director for INFOTEC Research.
 Craig is currently engaged in obsidian-related research projects in Oregon and other western states and is also busy assembling the online U.S. Obsidian Source Catalog."

 [2] Eusebio Dizon, Ph.D, according to his Linkedin account (accessed August 13, 2023), is "Scientist III/ Curator I, Archaeology Division at National Museum of the Philippines.
 Metro Manila, National Capital Region, Philippines."
 See also Dizon's page in ResearchGate which states that he is "Founding Director, Archaeological Studies Program, Professorial Lecturer 5."